Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/README.md

 ## How To Use
 1. Download and install [MKVToolNix](https://mkvtoolnix.download/downloads.html#windows).
-2. Download and extract the files of this repository by clicking the green `Code` button and then `Download ZIP`, or alternatively directly download it [with this link](https://github.com/Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/archive/refs/heads/main.zip).
+2. Download and extract the latest release from the releases page, or alternatively directly download it [with this link](https://github.com/Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/releases/latest/download/HDR-to-SDR-LUTs_YouTube.zip).
-3. Move your final exported video to the folder you extracted the repository's files to.
+3. Move your final exported video to the folder you extracted the .zip's files to.
 4. Open mkvmerge_command.txt and find & replace all instances of `1000` with the nits value of one of the available LUT files, if needed.
 For best results, this should correspond with the peak nits that your video was mastered at.
 5. Rename `input.mkv` in mkvmerge_command.txt to your video's file name.
 6. Open command prompt/Windows Terminal with the path set to the current folder (Right click blank space in explorer -> Open in Windows Terminal)